Julie789/PythonClass3/README.md

 **time.sleep(secs)** - This will suspend execution for the given number of seconds.
 **time.time()** - This will return the time in seconds.

+## time.py
+Create a program to show the time.

 ## Hangman.py
 Create a program to guess a word.
 ---